Last Updated: June 27, 2024

 Directing Career

-In November 2020, his drama film "Hillbilly Elegy" was released on Netflix, and in July 2022, his survival drama "Thirteen Lives" released to Prime Video.
+In November 2020, Ron's drama film "Hillbilly Elegy" was released on Netflix.
+The film, which was based on the book of the same name by J.D.
+Vance, starred Amy Adams and Glenn Close.
+In July 2022, his survival drama "Thirteen Lives" was released to Prime Video.
 Also in 2022, Netflix acquired "The Shrinking of Treehorn" from Paramount Pictures, which is set to be Howard's first time directing an animated feature.

 Business Ventures

-Along with Brian Grazer, Howard is co-chairman of the film and television production company Imagine Entertainment.
+In 1985, Ron and Brian Grazer co-founded the film and television production company Imagine Entertainment.
 Films produced by Imagine include "Friday Night Lights" (2004), "8 Mile" (2002), and "Inside Deep Throat" (2005).
-The company has also produced shows like "24", "Felicity", and "Arrested Development".
-Howard actually conceived the idea for the Fox/Netflix series "Arrested Development".
-He also served as producer and narrator, and played a semi-fictionalized version of himself.
+The company has also produced shows like "24", "Felicity," and "Arrested Development."
+Howard actually conceived the idea for the Fox/Netflix series "Arrested Development."
+He also served as producer and narrator and played a semi-fictionalized version of himself.
 In 2003, he was awarded the National Medal of Arts.

 Personal Life